latex3/latex3.github.io/latex3/index.md

 We also announced at the TUG conference 2020 the start of a multi-year project (financially supported in parts by Adobe) to make LaTeX tagging enabled to provide support for "Accessibility" and other applications that require PDF output with structural information.

-See the [page on accessibility and tagging]({{site.baseurl}}/publications/indexbytopic/pdf/) for more details.
+For more details about this project take a look at our [page on accessibility and tagging]({{site.baseurl}}/publications/indexbytopic/pdf/), in particular the two articles
+<a href="{{site.baseurl}}/publications/2020-FMi-TUB-tb128mitt-quovadis.pdf" target="_blank" onclick="vgwPixelCall('a0b5f4cd18144b338d5a36e2651f2cce');">"Quo vadis LaTeX(3) Team — A look back and at the upcoming years"</a>
+and
+<a href="{{site.baseurl}}/publications/2020-FMi-TUB-tb129mitt-tagpdf.pdf" target="_blank" onclick="vgwPixelCall('be7595c59bf34ca8b4366dfa05816e17');">"LaTeX Tagged PDF — A blueprint for a large project"</a>
+as well as the
+<a href="{{site.baseurl}}/publications/2020-tagged-pdf-feasibility.pdf" target="_blank" onclick="vgwPixelCall('c1e17b6fed7b4e0fac9032b4aad469c9');">LaTeX Tagged PDF Feasibility Evaluation Study</a>.
 Updates and status reports will be added there as they become available.

 > We are quite excited about this project, because it offers the chance
 > to make LaTeX unique not just for its unsurpassed quality in math
-> typesetting, paragraph breaking, etc., but then in the future the ability to
+> typesetting, paragraph breaking, etc., but then in the future for the ability to
 > produce structured documents without manual labor --- so stay tuned on
 > the progress.